Slavery in Britain: Overview

 Historically, Britons were enslaved in large numbers, typically by rich merchants and warlords who exported indigenous slaves from pre-Roman times, and by foreign invaders from the Roman Empire during the Roman Conquest of Britain.

-A thousand years later, British merchants became major participants in the Atlantic slave trade in the early modern period.
+The Norman Conquest of England in 1066 accelerated the decline of outright slavery, a practice present in Anglo-Saxon England, by replacing it with a more structured manorial system of serfdom.
+While not abolishing the existing status of theows (slaves), the Normans' administrative focus, exemplified by the Domesday Book (1086), which meticulously recorded them as property, inadvertently contributed to their gradual absorption into the unfree peasant class.
+Modern scholarship suggests this shift was driven less by moral imperative and more by economic and administrative efficiency, as serfdom (villeinage) provided a more stable and controllable labour force for the new Norman aristocracy.

+In the 17th century English merchants began to take part in the Atlantic slave trade.
 As part of the triangular trade-system, ship-owners transported enslaved West Africans to European possessions in the New World (especially to British colonies in the West Indies) to be sold there.
 The ships brought commodities back to Britain then exported goods to Africa.
 Some plantation owners brought slaves to Britain, where many of them ran away from their masters.
-After a long campaign for abolition led by Thomas Clarkson and (in the House of Commons) by William Wilberforce, Parliament prohibited dealing in slaves by passing the Slave Trade Act of 1807, which the Royal Navy's West Africa Squadron enforced.
+After a long campaign for abolition led by Thomas Clarkson and (in the House of Commons) by William Wilberforce, Parliament prohibited dealing in slaves by passing the Slave Trade Act 1807, which the Royal Navy's West Africa Squadron enforced.
 Britain used its influence to persuade other countries around the world to abolish the slave trade and to sign treaties to allow the Royal Navy to interdict slaving ships.